38 Artillery Lane

 Since leaving the army in 2012, Mike worked in Somaliland and Myanmar for a risk management company as Research Director.
 There, he set up a new division that helped multinational clients understand and navigate the social, political and cultural environments in which they found themselves operating.
 In-between times, he took a Land Rover expedition across the Democratic Republic of Congo, an account of which forms the basis for his second book: Crossing the Congo.

 In his spare time, Mike maintains an interest in conflict and strategy, particularly relating to Afghanistan, and he is a Visiting Research Fellow at King’s College London.
-He is also writing his third book which explores the cognitive basis of warfare.
+He is also writing his third book which explores the cognitive basis for warfare.